ABALkhabbaz/SOEN357-campusvibe/README.md

 # CampusVibe

-CampusVibe is a simple event discovery and reminder platform designed to help Concordia students stay informed and engaged with on-campus events.
+CampusVibe is a simple event discovery and registration platform designed to help Concordia students stay informed and engaged with on-campus events.
 It solves the problem of scattered event information by providing a centralized, easy-to-use interface that students can access on any device.

 ## Project Overview